The Beginner’s Guide to Tempo Run Training

 For beginners, breaking the two-hour mark is a great goal.
 I still remember my first half marathon—I finished just under two hours, and the sense of achievement was unreal.

-Whatever your goal is, remember that every runner’s journey is different.
+Whatever your goal, keep in mind that everyone’s journey is unique.
 Focus on your progress and enjoy the experience.

 Check the following chart for the exact breakdown of common couch to half marathon running paces: